keithalewis/xllfloat/README.md

 use when computing <math>exp(x)</math>?
 Stop when the terms are less than machine epsilon.

-???
-IS THIS CORRECT ???

-One might think the smallest number that can be represented in this way is therefore 2<sup>-1021</sup> = 1.112E-308, but one would be wrong.
-This would correspond to all 11 exponent bits being zero, but that has special meaning in IEEE floats .
-The smallest `normalized` number is in fact 2<markup><sup>-102?</sup></markup>
-= 2.225E-308 = `DBL_MIN`.

 The smallest nonzero positve (denormalized) IEEE 64 bit number is really 2<markup><sup>-1073</sup></markup> = `_nextafter(0, 1)`.
 But don't try to get Excel to display `NEXTAFTER` correctly.
 You can